 |

-Dragon's Lair was released in June of 1983, but it was a full six years in the making.
+Dragon's Lair was released in June 1983, but it was a full six years in the making.
 It

 was created by Rick Dyer of Advanced Microcomputer Systems (AMS), Don Bluth of Bluth Studios, and Cinematronics.
 For Dragon's Lair, Bluth Studios